meet-projects/Y1-Summer-Labs/08. Loops Lab/README.md

 ### Wrapping up:
 - Please show your work to an Instructor or TA!
+- When you're done, click on the submission link:
+- Copy your replit lab url, and paste it in the right place in the survey.
+- Submit the survey!

+<!--

+### Wrapping up:
+- Please show your work to an Instructor or TA!
 - When you're done, make sure to submit the lab with the Submit button on the top right.

-<!--

 ## Wrapping up: